 We have found a number of new spanwise-localized equilibrium solutions of plane Couette flow and traveling-wave solutions of channel flow, and additionally a few spanwise periodic solutions of channel flow incidental to the construction of the localized solutions.
 The spanwise localized solutions consist of a core region that closely resembles a spanwise periodic solution, a transition region, and exponentially decaying tails.
-The decay rate of the tails is $e^{-\alpha|z|}$, and their structure is determined by solely by the streamwise wavenumber, the laminar flow profile, and the wavespeed, and is otherwise independent of the structure of the core region.
-The solutions related to Itano & Generalis (2009) and Gibson et al. (2009)'s HSV/EQ7 display clear scale separation and asymptotic scaling in streamwise Fourier harmonics, suggesting that they are amenable to analysis via a reduced-order PDE retaining only a few harmonics.
+The decay rate of the tails is $e^{-\alpha|z|}$ , and their structure is determined by solely by the streamwise wavenumber, the laminar flow profile, and the wavespeed, and is otherwise independent of the structure of the core region.
+The solutions related to Itano & Generalis (2009) and Gibson et al. (2009)'s HVS/EQ7 display clear scale separation and asymptotic scaling in streamwise Fourier harmonics, suggesting that they are amenable to analysis via a reduced-order PDE retaining only a few harmonics.

-Several solutions, namely TW2-1 and TW2-2, capture particularly isolated and elemental exact coherent structures in the near-wall of shear flows, which suggestively resemble the lambda vortices that form in spatially developing flows.
+Several solutions, namely TW2-1 and TW2-2, capture particularly isolated and elemental exact coherent structures in the near-wall of shear flows, which suggestively resemble structures previously identified in numerical simulations Jeong et al. (1997) and analyzed in terms of transient growth mechanisms by Schoppa & Hussain (2002).
 These solutions consist of long bands of concentrated vortices near the walls, with alternating orientation, and roughly aligned with the streamwise axis but tilting slightly in the spanwise and wall-normal directions.
-The concentrated vortices near the walls are flanked by small high-speed streaks very near the walls and otherwise surrounded by very large regions where the streamwise velocity is reduced relative to the laminar background.
-These solutions capture, as exact time-independent solutions of Navier-Stokes, the process by which near-wall vortices exchange momentum between the near-wall and core regions of wall-bounded shear flows and thereby increase drag.
+The concentrated vortices near the walls are centered over sinuous low-speed streaks and flanked by high-speed streaks very near the walls, and otherwise surrounded by very large regions where the streamwise velocity is reduced relative to the laminar background.
+These solutions capture, as exact time-independent solutions of Navier-Stokes, the process by which near-wall vortices exchange momentum between the wall and core regions of shear flows and thereby increase drag.